emfeltham/Margins.jl/docs/src/reference_grids.md

 # Reference Grid Methodology and Implementation

+**Reference Grids**
+A reference grid is simply a table that says "compute effects for people with these specific characteristics."
+For example:
+- Age: 30, Education: College → "What's the effect for 30-year-old college graduates?"
+- Age: 40, Education: High School → "What's the effect for 40-year-old high school graduates?"

+The package provides helper functions to create these tables automatically.

 Reference grid specification constitutes the methodological foundation for covariate scenario definition in profile-based marginal effects analysis.
 The implementation provides a systematic framework for scenario specification through structured builder functions and direct tabular specification interfaces.

 ## Methodological Foundation